CognitiveScale/cortex-profiles-sdk-examples/datasource-query/README.md

-# Build Profiles
+# Ingest Datasource with SparkSQL query

-This example is a CLI application for building Cortex Profiles.
+This example is a CLI application for ingesting Cortex Datasource.
 This builds off of the [Local Clients](../local-clients/README.md) example for its setup.

-(See [BuildProfile.java](./src/main/java/com/c12e/cortex/examples/profile/IngestDatasource.java) for the source code.)
+(See [IngestDatasource.java](./src/main/java/com/c12e/cortex/examples/profile/IngestDatasource.java) for the source code.)

 ## Jobs

-This example builds Profiles for the `member-profile` [Profile Schema](../local-clients/README.md#profile-schemas) by using pre-built Job flows for:
+This example ingest Datasource for the `member-base` using pre-built Job flows for:
 - Ingesting a Data Source (`IngestDataSourceJob`)
-- Building Profiles (`BuildProfileJob`)

 These job flows create Data Sources and Profiles similarly to how they are created in the Fabric Console.
 Building the resource using the Profiles SDK provides users with greater control of the ingestion process and the ability to